icco/giftionary/README.md

 # giftionary.city

-Giftionary's original goal was to be an index for your favorite gifs, but instead, one day at [RC](http://recurse.com), it turned into a wrapper for Tumblr's gif search.
+Giftionary has had many lives.
+It's original design was a dictionary for your personal gifs.
+It then morphed into a search engine for gifs.
+And now it has morphed into a personal image host.